diablodale/pinentry-wsl-ps1/README.md

 ## Setup

-1. Save the `pinentry-wsl-ps1.sh` script and set its permissions to be executable
+1. Save the `pinentry-wsl-ps1.sh` script and set its permissions to be readable and executable, e.g.
+   `chmod ug=rx pinentry-wsl-ps1.sh`
 2. Configure gpg-agent to use this script for pinentry using one of the following methods
     1. Set pinentry-program within ~/.gnupg/gpg-agent.conf to the script's path, e.g.